Contemporary architecture: Museums

 The new Whitney Museum of American Art in New York City by Renzo Piano (2015) took a very different approach from the sculptural museums of Frank Gehry.
 The Whitney has an industrial-looking facade and blends into the neighborhood.
 Michael Kimmelman, the architecture critic of The New York Times called the building a "mishmash of styles" but noted its similarity to Piano's Centre Pompidou in Paris, in the way that it mixed with the public spaces around it.
 "Unlike so much big-name architecture," Kimmelman wrote, "it's not some weirdly shaped trophy building into which all the practical stuff of a working museum must be fitted."

-The San Francisco Museum of Modern Art is actually two buildings by different architects fit together; an earlier (1995) five-story postmodernist structure by the Swiss architect Mario Botta, to which has been joined a much larger ten-story white gallery by the Norwegian-based firm of Snøhetta (2016).
+The San Francisco Museum of Modern Art is actually two buildings by different architects integrated on one site; an earlier (1995) five-story postmodernist structure by the Swiss architect Mario Botta, to which has been joined a much larger ten-story white gallery by the Norwegian-based firm of Snøhetta (2016).
 The expanded building includes a green living wall of native plants in San Francisco; a free ground-floor gallery with 25 ft tall glass walls that will place art on view to passersby and glass skylights that flood the upper floors of offices (though not the galleries) with light.
 The facades clad are with lightweight panels made of Fibre-Reinforced Plastic.
 The critical reaction to the building was mixed.
 Roberta Smith of The New York Times said the building set a new standard for museums and wrote: "The new building's rippling, sloping facade, rife with subtle curves and bulges, establishes a brilliant alternative to the straight-edged boxes of traditional modernism and the rebellion against them initiated by Frank Gehry, with his computer-inspired acrobatics."
 On the other hand, the critic of The Guardian of London compared the facade of the building to "a gigantic meringue with a hint of Ikea."

+As an architectural and historical contrast to the museums mentioned in this section, there is the earlier contemporary art and architectural work, the Artillery Sheds and 100 untitled works in mill aluminium (1979–1986) at the Chinati Foundation in Marfa, Texas, by artist, and later architect, Donald Judd, which is uniquely a museum of 'permanent installation' without temporary exhibition spaces.
+Judd was a outspoken critic of architectural approaches to the contemporary museums in his lifetime.